Research/Areas of Interest:

 ScB, Mathematics, Brown University, United States, 1995

-Warikoo's most recently published book, The Diversity Bargain: And Other Dilemmas of Race, Admissions, and Meritocracy at Elite Universities (University of Chicago Press, 2016), shows how undergraduates attending Ivy League universities and Oxford University conceptualize race and meritocracy.
+Warikoo's previous book, The Diversity Bargain: And Other Dilemmas of Race, Admissions, and Meritocracy at Elite Universities (University of Chicago Press, 2016), shows how undergraduates attending Ivy League universities and Oxford University conceptualize race and meritocracy.
 The book emphasizes the contradictions, moral conundrums, and tensions on campus related to affirmative action and diversity, and how these vary across racial and national lines.
-The book won awards from the American Sociological Association's section on Racial and Ethnic Minorities, the Society for the Study of Social Problems Division on Racial and Ethnic Minorities, and the American Educational Studies Association.
 Warikoo's first book, Balancing Acts: Youth Culture in the Global City (University of California Press, 2011), analyzes youth culture among children of immigrants attending diverse, low-performing high schools in New York City and London.
-Balancing Acts won the Thomas and Znaniecki Best Book Award from the American Sociological Association's Section on International Migration.
+Finally, in 2022 Warikoo published Is Affirmative Action Fair?
+The Myth of Equity in College Admissions, which introduces readers to arguments related to affirmative action and, more broadly, how to think about college admissions.